A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: Introduction

 \section{Introduction}

-The term ``Byzantine Agreement'' was first coined in the landmark paper \cite{Lamport1982}.
+The term ``Byzantine Agreement'' has its origins in the landmark paper \cite{Lamport1982}.
 The paper studied the problem of using a playful terminology, involving Byzantium, a commanding general and many lieutenant generals, some loyal and some traitors.
 In another seminal work \cite{Pease1980} the same authors had previously tackled the same problem but in a more formal way.
-The approach in \cite{Pease1980} was perfectly distributed and symmetrical, whereas the approach in \cite{Lamport1982} has an slight asymmetry in the role of the commanding general, as opposed to the ordinary lieutenant generals.
+The approach in \cite{Pease1980} was perfectly distributed and symmetrical, whereas the approach in \cite{Lamport1982} has an slight asymmetry because the commanding general assumes the role of coordinating the lieutenant generals.

 Currently, probably the most important application of Byzantine Agreement protocols would be in facilitating the implementation of a distributed consensus mechanism that enforces the consistency of data.
 Byzantine Agreement protocols are critical for successfully tackling distributed fault scenarios in the presence of adversaries (traitors) and enhancing the security of blockchain networks.